37 Courses / 92 Classes found

 • Costs include BHS Course Fee: $40.00

-• Additional Notes: Students who pass the class and the final exam with 80% or more will be eligible to become a Certified Professional Resilience Technician (c-RPT), Certified Mindfulness-Informed Technician (c-MIT), and Self-Care Technician (c-SCT) with the National Institute of Behavioral Medicine and a Certified Resilience Professional (CRP) with the Trauma Institute International.
+• Additional Notes: Students who pass the class and the final exam with 80% or more will be eligible to become a Certified Professional Resiliency Technician (c-PRT), Certified Mindfulness Informed Technician (c-MIT), and Certified Self-care Technician (c-SCT) with the National Institute of Behavioral Medicine.
+Students are also eligible to become a Certified Resilience Professional (CRP) with the Trauma Institute International.

 Digital Microcredentials are offered as a component of this course.
 Contact instructor for more information